Ariakim-Taiyo/A321Neo-Expansion/README.md

 Old versions of this plugin are NOT COMPATIBLE with low-end devices.
 Those versions are reliant on a minimum refresh rate of 30 fps, as this is the refresh rate of the fly by wire system.
 For best results, use the latest revision.

+**How To Install:**<br>
+Note: In order to use this plugin, you must have access to the chrome devtools.
+If you try to use a third party console it will not work.<br>

+Copy the contents of `A321neo.js` into the chrome console. you can access it with `CTRL+SHIFT+C` or `F12`.
+To access the contents of the file, simply click on its name in the github page.<br>

+Execute the code with enter.<br>

+You do not need to download the files to your computer.
+Trying to run the file on node.js will result in errors.

 **CHANGELOGS:**<br>
 Version Pre-Release 1:<br>
   First Iteration of the plugin.
 Had severe FBW issues.